Understanding Git Internals

 byte3 byte2 byte1 byte0

-The first 4 bits come from the first byte’s bits 0-3.
-The next 7 bits come from byte1 & 0x7F, the next 7 bits from byte2 & 0x7F and so on.
+So the first 4 bits of objectSize come from the first byte’s bits 0-3, the next 7 from byte1 & 0x7F, the next 7 from byte2 & 0x7F, and so on.

 Object Body

-The object body is a zlib compressed chunk of data.
-You will need to decompress using zlib first.
+The object body is a zlib-compressed chunk of data.

 blob<space><size_after_null_terminator>00<content>